opensourcepledge/osp-github-reporter/README.md

 2. Decide with user or organization you want to get reports for.
 3. Run `report.py`: `./report.py --target myuser --token ghp_accesstokengoeshere`

+## Caveats

+Refunds are not documented in GitHub's API, so we weren't able to test those.
+Would you let us know if you run into any problems with refunds?
+They should be listed as payments with negative amounts on the export.

 ## Technical Notes

 GitHub's `totalSponsorshipAmountAsSponsorInCents` is broken and should not be used.
 This is because, if, in a particular